-Since the Bank does not assume liquidity risk as operator of RITS, the requirement to test the sufficiency of its liquid resources does not apply.
+Since the Bank does not assume liquidity risk as operator of RITS, the requirement to maintain liquid resources to cover payment obligations in stressed scenarios does not apply.

 7.10 A payment system should establish explicit rules and procedures that enable the payment system to effect same-day and, where appropriate, intraday and multiday settlement of payment obligations on time following any individual or combined default among its participants.
 These rules and procedures should address unforeseen and potentially uncovered liquidity shortfalls and should aim to avoid unwinding, revoking, or delaying the same-day settlement of payment obligations.
-These rules and procedures should also indicate the payment system's process to replenish any liquidity resources it may employ during a stress event, so that it can continue to operate in a safe and sound manner.
+These rules and process to replenish any liquidity resources it may employ during a stress event, so that it can continue to operate in a safe and sound manner.